LabSim PC Pro (801-802) Section 9.5

 DRAM is asynchronous, meaning it operates independently of the CPU and the system bus’ clock cycle.
 SDRAM is synchronous, meaning its operation is dependent on the data bus’ clock cycle (as is the CPU).
 This synchronicity translates to faster data transfers between memory and the CPU.

-SDR (Single Data Rate) SDRAM accepts one command per clock cycle.
-DDR (Double Data Rate) SDRAM accepts two commands per clock cycle - on both the rising and the falling edges of each clock cycle.
-DDR2 achieves speeds twice as fast as DDR by using an internal clock that runs at half the speed of the data bus.
-DDR3 achieves speeds twice as fast as DDR2 by using an internal clock that runs at half the speed of DDR2.
-And… you guessed it, DDR4 is twice as fast as DDR3, due to a clock that runs at half the speed of DDR3.
+SDR (Single Data Rate) SDRAM sends one bit per clock cycle.
+DDR (Double Data Rate) SDRAM sends two bits per clock cycle (on both the rising and the falling edges of each clock cycle).
+DDR2 achieves speeds twice as fast as DDR by using an internal clock that runs at double the speed.

 Part 1: What is Group Policy?